 The 2019 Empowerment Fest was a one-day event that packed a lot of punch!
-A first for the Nation, the free event was held on Friday, June 28, 2019 at Prairie People’s Park, located in the heart of the Reservation.
+A first for the Nation, the free event was held on Friday, June 28, 2019 at Prairie People’s Park, located in the heart of the common land.
 Over 700 attended from the Prairie Band Potawatomi community and surrounding service areas.

 Kicking off at 1 p.m., participants entered the park underneath the Potawatomi arch, at the Registration booth where they received an event “passport.”
 As attendees visited information booths they collected stickers on their passport which merited event swag such as a water bottle, bag and t-shirt.
 Event attendees were also able to donate canned items to receive entry into the door prizes which were announced throughout the day.

 Along with getting empowered with information, attendees could also take part in cultural sessions which included a planting station manned by PBPN member Benny Potts, a beading station ran by PBPN member Joneeta “Ttem” Potts, a drum stick making station with PBPN member, Adrian “Gubba” Hale, and a dreamcatcher station ran by Monica Day Child.

 The Fire Keepers Elder Center were also on hand, stationed at Shelter House #3 and they showcased the artwork the elders have been working on over the winter and spring along with being a cooling station for elders in attendance.
 PBPN member, Mary LeClere taught attendees how to play Indian dice and Roselyn Hale and Judy Wabaunsee oversaw the “Ask Nokomis/Ask Misho” station – which allowed children or others to ask questions and talk to an elder about the Potawatomi culture.
 Elder Center staff member, Laverne Hale, saved the day for several event volunteers by distributing evaporating cooling towels staving off the heat of the day.